-

 Regardless of which types of Title I, Part A, program you operate (SWP or TAP), it is possible that some Title I, Part A, administrative, professional development, parental involvement, or even instructional activities are conducted through the central office.
 For all Title I, Part A programs, the LEA must be able to respond appropriately to and maintain documentation for each of the following steps and requirements to determine whether an expenditure would be allowable:

 2. LEAs must have a valid Supplement Not Supplant methodology for allocating State and local funds, or Statement of Exemption.
 [Note: For funds reserved at the LEA level, the LEA must ensure that it is using State and local funds that are retained at the LEA level in a Title I neutral manner.
 Then any Title I, Part A funds that are reserved at the LEA level are also considered to be supplemental in nature, although they must be used only for Title I, Part A purposes, as indicated in the LEA’s approved ESSA Consolidated Federal Grant Application.
 Any Title I, Part A funds that are reserved at the LEA level must be used for activities that meet the intent and purpose of Title I, Part A, as well as items 3-5, below.]
-For additional guidance concerning the Title I, Part A Supplement, Not Supplant requirement, refer to the Supplement, Not Supplant Handbook.
+For additional guidance concerning Title I, Part A Supplement, Not Supplant requirement, refer to the Supplement, Not Supplant Handbook.

 3. LEAs should ensure that activities and/or resources are:

-• Identified in the Comprehensive Needs Assessment;
+• Identified in the Comprehensive Needs Assessment:

-• Included in the Campus Improvement Plan;
+• Included in the Campus Improvement Plan:

 a.
 The plan addresses how the activity/resource identified will be evaluated; and

 b.
-The plan addresses how the needs of students at risk of not meeting State Standards are being met.
+The plan addresses how the needs of students at risk of not meeting State Standards are being met:

 • Reasonable;